World Quizzing Championships: 2005

 The 2005 championship on July 2, saw further significant growth with the event benefiting from the sponsorship of MSN Search.
 Countries joining the original five competing nations included Australia, Finland, Indonesia, Norway and Singapore.
 Quizzers sat eight papers of 30 questions each, covering: 'Culture', 'Entertainment', 'History', 'Lifestyle', 'Media', 'Sciences', 'Sport and Games', and 'World', with the lowest score from the eight genres being dropped – although these did come into play to settle tie-break situations.
 The eight genres were won outright or shared by quizzers from seven countries (Belgium, England, Estonia, Finland, India, Ireland, and Norway).

 Efforts to encourage the participation of women in the contest (competitive quizzing has hitherto been something of a male-dominated pastime) were rewarded in 2005 with a win for Trine Aalborg of Norway in the 'Lifestyle' category and a sixth place overall for Dorjana Širola of Croatia (who also finished 3rd among those competitors who had gathered at Silverstone motor racing circuit for the UK leg of the competition).
-In India, another woman, Debashree Mitra of Bangalore took 3rd place overall also.
+In India, another woman, Debashree Mitra of Bangalore took 3rd place overall.